 Talent adds HBSS to tube

-Talent adds FCS to HBSS and pipettes up and down
+Talent adds FCS to HBSS and pipets up and down

-Next, place a euthanized mouse in a supine position on a dissection plate [1-MED].
+Next, place a euthanized mouse in the supine position on a dissection plate [1-MED].
 With the scissors and forceps, perform a longitudinal laparotomy to access the abdominal cavity [2-CU].

 Talent pins mouse to the dissection plate